-Deciding if an AED is right for your home
+Deciding if an AED is right for the home

-But for some people who have a high risk of cardiac arrest, having an AED may provide peace of mind and may help save a life.
-There's no specific list of criteria to decide if an automated external defibrillator would be appropriate for your home.
-But here are some things to keep in mind as you consider whether to buy an automated external defibrillator:
+For some people at high risk of cardiac arrest, having an AED can provide peace of mind and might help save their lives.
+Here are some things to keep in mind when considering whether to buy an automated external defibrillator:

 - Overall health and quality of life.
-Someone with many medical conditions, especially those that might be fatal, or who has a very weak heart that hasn't responded to treatment, you may decide that you wouldn't want to be resuscitated from sudden cardiac death.
+Someone with many medical conditions, especially those that might be fatal, or who has a very weak heart that hasn't responded to treatment might choose not to be resuscitated from sudden cardiac death.

 Tips for proper use and maintenance of AEDs

-- Have a family practice run using the AED as you would in an actual emergency.
-Remember, the AED works only on certain types of cardiac arrest, it's helpful for the people who might need to use the device to know what steps to take if the AED indicates a shock isn't needed, but the person remains unresponsive.
+- Have a practice run using the AED.
+Because the AED works only on certain types of cardiac arrest, it's helpful for the people who might need to use the device to know what steps to take if the AED indicates that a shock isn't needed but the person remains unresponsive.

 - Store your AED in a place that's easy to get to.
 Make sure family, friends and visitors know where it is.

-- Keep the AED maintained properly, including installation of new batteries as needed, typically every four years.
+- Keep the AED working properly.
+Install new batteries as needed, typically every four years.
 Replace electrode pads as needed.
 Have spare pads on hand.
 Follow the manufacturer's instructions.

-- Heed any alarms.
+- Heed alarms.
 Home AEDs are designed to test themselves to make sure they're working properly.
 Be sure you can hear the alarm.
-If your machine starts beeping repeatedly, or you see a light flashing, call the device manufacturer.
-For problems with the HeartStart home defibrillator, Phillips Healthcare can be reached at 800-263-3342 between 7 a.m. and 5 p.m.
-Pacific time.
+If your machine starts beeping or you see a light flashing, call the device manufacturer.
+Keep the number handy.

 - Buy the right AED for you.
-Some AEDs aren't intended for home use, but rather for emergency crews or for installation in public places.
+Some AEDs aren't intended for home use, but rather for use by emergency crews or in public places.
 Don't be lured by websites or other sellers offering AEDs not intended for home use.

-AEDs offer a way to save someone's life, perhaps your own.
-Before buying one, talk to your doctor and do a little research.
+AEDs offer a way to save a life.
+Before buying one, talk to a health care provider and do research.
 And don't forget to learn the basics, such as CPR.